kkkable/Feel-Better-cashflow-dashboard/README.md

 | Expected monthly expense | A simple money-health interpretation |
 | Selected currency context | Advice written with the matching currency feel |

 The response is intentionally short, direct, and sometimes humorous.
-It is not meant to be a long finance lecture — it is meant to make money review feel easier to start.
+It is not meant to be a long finance lecture — it is meant to make money review easier to start.

 ![Feel Better mode screenshot](docs/screenshots/feel-better-guest.png)